mjpclab/react-tabber/README.md

 ### Controlled by outside component
 The active tab item position is managed by outside component.
-Specifying a value which is not `undefined` or `null` to prop `activePosition`. if the tabber component wish to change it, for example the end user clicked another tab item, prop `onUpdateActivePosition({index, key})` will be invoked to request a change of active position.
+Specifying a value which is neither `undefined` nor `null` to prop `activePosition`. if the tabber component wish to change it, for example the end user clicked another tab item, prop `onUpdateActivePosition({index, key})` will be invoked to request a change of active position.